GSG-K3/next-js-workshop/rendering-and-Data-fetching.md

 # Working with Data Fetching

-Data Ferching related with Pre-rendering , we talked about Pre-rendering (Static Generation and Server-side Rendering) , and we’ll talk in depths about data fetching strategies for each case .
+we talked about Pre-rendering (Static Generation and Server-side Rendering) , and now we’ll talk in depths about data fetching strategies for each case .
 We’ll talk about the three unique Next.js functions you can use to fetch data for pre-rendering:

- - #### `getStaticProps` : using with Static Generation to Fetch data at build time.
+ - #### `getStaticProps` : use with Static Generation to Fetch data at build time.
- - #### `getStaticPaths` : using with Static Generation in dynamic routes to define a list of paths that have to be rendered to HTML at build time.
+ - #### `getStaticPaths` : use with Static Generation in dynamic routes to define a list of paths that have to be rendered to HTML at build time.
- - #### `getServerSideProps` : using with Server-side Rendering to  Fetch data on each request.
+ - #### `getServerSideProps` : use with Server-side Rendering to  Fetch data on each request.

  ###### we will take in depths about this unique Next.js functions